smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 32-bit OS types appear, you probably need to reboot and access the bios setting and ensure that hardware virtualization is selected.)

+Click "Next" to continue.
+These instructions aren't for "Expert Mode".

-Next, a screen to allocate RAM memory to the virtual machine appears.
+A screen to allocate RAM memory to the virtual machine appears.
 The default of 1024 MB is acceptable.
 More than that can be allocated within the "green" region and it may improve virtual machine performance.
 Click "Next".